voteflux/flux/CONSTITUTION.md

 This section takes effect on 1st July 2017.

-Each member, can, once per year, launch a spill motion with the support of 9 other members.
+Each member, can, once per year, launch a spill motion in conjunction with 9 other members.
+This counts as the 'once per year' condition for all 10 members.
 This begins a two part process:

 1. A binary poll is conducted to determine if the members of the party think the Leader needs changing.